Haribabu413/libpidq15/readme.md

 This PID library is intended for use on 8 and 16 bit microcontrollers which have limited cycles in which to perform multiplication and division operations.

+The library utilizes pointers which allows the software writer the ability to easily run multiple control loops on different processes using the same code base.

 # Libraries #

 This library uses the [libmathq15](https://github.com/slightlynybbled/libmathq15) library.